 The leader of the United Nations soldiers was Douglas MacArthur, the hero of World War II in the Pacific and leader of the American occupation of Japan.
 He had a hard fight, as the North had taken over all of Korea except for a small area around the city of Pusan in the far south.

 Truman did not think so.
-He was afraid that attacking China could lead to another world war, especially if the Soviet Union decided to defend China.
+He was afraid that attacking China could lead to another world war, especially if the Soviet Union decided to help China.
 Actually, China was also holding back.
 They could have attacked American bases in Japan that were used to support the war in Korea, but like Truman, had decided to fight the war only in Korea.

 MacArthur was unhappy with Truman’s ideas and took his case directly to the American people by saying that he did not agree with Truman in public.
 The Constitution gives the power of commander-in-chief of the military to an elected president.
-Truman thought that if he gave in to MacArthur it might look like that the president was taking orders from the military, rather than the other way around, so on April 6, 1951, Truman ordered that MacArthur be replaced as leader in Korea and Japan.
+Truman thought that if he gave in to MacArthur it might look like that the president was taking orders from the military, rather than the other way around, so Truman ordered that MacArthur be replaced as leader in Korea and Japan.

 Primary Source: Photograph